Cuda-Chen/cuda-chen.github.io/_posts/2019-12-17-review-fast-scnn.md

     - Furthermore, they add 20,000 weakly annotated images, or coarse labels, on training.
 - They report results with three groups: both, fine only, and fine with coarse labeled data.
 - They Use *only 19 classes* on evaluation.
-- As comparison, ContextNet, BiSeNet, GUN, ENet, and ICNet are chosen as they are STOA real-time semantic segmentation methods.
+- As comparison, ContextNet, BiSeNet, GUN, ENet, and ICNet are chosen as they are SOTA real-time semantic segmentation methods.
 - The proposed Fast-SCNN is divided to two types: Fast-SCNN cls and Fast-SCNN prob on the part of runtime comparison.